Finally! The Real Reason Your Clothes Are Shrinking in the Wash

 You can also stick to shrink-proof or pre-shrunk clothes, which won’t shrink after being washed.
 Why?
 The tension in the fibers has already been released by its many cycles through the manufacturer’s washing machine.

 Watch the video below for instructions on preventing clothes shrinkage.
-Then, check out 16 hints that will make laundry less of a hassle.

 Here's why clothes shrink in the wash — and how to prevent it pic.twitter.com/DjXBWmP1z6